 Nearly 20 years in the making, Steinmetz Hall completes the Dr. Phillips Center’s original design, which also includes the interior Walt Disney Theater and Alexis & Jim Pugh Theater, as well as the outdoor Seneff Arts Plaza.
 And audiophiles, take note: Steinmetz Hall is designed to be one of the world’s most acoustically remarkable spaces.
 It’s even capable of achieving an N1 sound rating, which is the lowest level at which humans can detect sound.

-The multi-form venue will also be one of the few theaters on the planet that can transform in shape, seating and sound to accommodate a stunning array of art forms and events, including concerts, ballet, live theater, comedy and much more.
-It all starts with Steinmetz Hall’s Grand Celebration Season, a once-in-a-lifetime affair that arts aficionados will not want to miss!
+The multi-form venue is also one of the few theaters on the planet that can transform in shape, seating and sound to accommodate a stunning array of art forms and events, including concerts, ballet, live theater, comedy and much more.

 Learn more: Arts & Culture Events in Orlando